City-of-Vantaa-SmartLab/Mobiilinutakortti/frontend/README.md

 You need to have the backend running before starting the frontend; see `../backend/README.md` for info.

 1. Run `npm install`
-2. Run `npm run start` or `npm run dev`
+2. Run `npm run start`
-    * since the default port 3000 is taken by backend already, if you wish you can set a new port for frontend to run in package.json: `"start": " PORT=3001 react-scripts start"`
+    * if the default port 3000 is taken by the backend already, you are suggested another port automatically
-    * npm will anyway suggest another port automatically, so modifying package.json is not required in any case
-    * if you chose port 3001, you can see frontend running at [http://localhost:3001](http://localhost:3001)
+    * if you choose port 3001, you can see frontend running at [http://localhost:3001](http://localhost:3001)

-The start script is the same as dev script, but you must set the required environment variable yourself with start.
+Note that if you are not using Docker, you need to set the `REACT_APP_API_URL` variable correctly, including the port (e.g. http://localhost:3000/api).

 ## Environment variables / secrets